goegefietst/app/README.md

     $ bower install
     $ ionic state restore

-The following step shouldn't be required.
-But if you encounter angular related dependency errors: manually run the injection task then try to run the app again.
+The following step shouldn't be required, but if you encounter angular related dependency errors: manually run the injection task then try to run the app again.

     $ gulp inject

 Run the project in your browser.
-Note: most cordova plugins such as geolocation and notifications rely on native calls and don't work in your browser.
+Note: cordova plugins such as geolocation and notifications have native dependencies and don't work in your browser.

     $ ionic serve